esome/google-sheets-parser/README.md

 	CreatedAt *time.Time `gsheets:"Created At"` // <- Custom Column Name, optional, will be prioritized over the Struct Field Name
 }

+func main() {
+	var svc *sheets.Service // <- You need to create a Google Sheets Service first, see below

-// Actual usage of the Library users, err := gsheets.ParseSheetIntoStructSlice[User](
+	users, err := gsheets.ParseSheetIntoStructSlice[User](
-	context.Background(),
 		// minimal Config only containing the Google Sheets service (*sheets.Service)
 		// Have a look in the example to learn how to create a reusable configuration gsheets.Config{Service: svc},
 		// Mandatory! you must define the SpreadsheetID, or an error will be returned gsheets.WithSpreadsheetID("15PTbwnLdGJXb4kgLVVBtZ7HbK3QEj-olOxsY7XTzvCc"),
 		// Optional: you can pass an arbitrary amount of ConfigOptions for further customization for this call gsheets.WithDatetimeFormats( // <- in this case we provide further Datetime Formats to be recognized "2.1.2006",
 			"02.01.2006",
 			"02.01.2006 15:04:05",
 		),
 	)
 	if err != nil {
 		log.Fatalf("Unable to parse page: %v", err)
 	}

 	// Do anything you want with the result fmt.Println(users)
+}
 ```